310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 That aside!
 I tried to get in touch with Sengoku behind Kanata's back, and I got the gist of what's happened to you guys!
 You did a very good job holding yourselves up for the week!

-But don't worry!
+But worry not!
 We're here now! ☆
 {% endbubble %}

 {% bubble Midori %}
-Oh…?
-Sengoku-kun, you were contacting Morisawa-senpai?
+Hweh…?
+Sengoku-kun, you were keeping in contact with Morisawa-senpai?
 {% endbubble %}

 {% bubble Shinobu %}